A Critical Look at the Standard Cosmological Picture: Concerning Schwarzschild-de Sitter as a Cosmological Solution

 Since the Lagrangian,

 for timelike $(r,t)$-geodesics with proper time $\tau$ in the SdS geometry is independent of $t$, the Euler-Lagrange equations indicate that

-is conserved ($-2\mathrm{d}E/\mathrm{d}\tau=\mathrm{d}L/\mathrm{d}t=0$).
+is conserved ($-2\mathrm{d}E/\mathrm{d}\tau\equiv\mathrm{d}L/\mathrm{d}t=0$).
 Substituting Eq.~(\ref{E}) into Eq.~(\ref{L_timelike}), then, we find the corresponding equation of motion in $r$:

 While the value of $E$ may be arbitrary, we want a value that distinguishes a particular set of geodesics as those describing particles that are `fundamentally at rest'---i.e., we'll distinguish a preferred fundamental rest frame by choosing a particular value of $E$ that meets certain physical requirements.
+In order to determine which value to use, we first note that where $r$ \textit{is} spacelike, Eq.~(\ref{rtau}) describes the specific (i.e., per unit rest-mass) kinetic energy of a test-particle, as the difference between its (conserved) \textit{specific energy} and the gravitational field's \textit{effective potential},